gnowledge/gnowledge.github.io/publications.md

 </p>
 ---

-### Feasibility of Refined Concept Maps
+### Refined Concept Maps for Science Education

-Meena Kharatmal and Nagarjuna G., "Refined Concept Maps  for Science Education: A FeasibilityStudy", *Proceedings of epiSTEME 3, International Conference to Review Research on Science, TEchnology and Mathematics Education*, 2009.
+Meena Kharatmal and Nagarjuna G., "Refined Concept Maps  for Science Education: A Feasibility Study", *Proceedings of epiSTEME 3, International Conference to Review Research on Science, TEchnology and Mathematics Education*, 2009.
 [Download PDF file](assets/Refined-Concept-Maps-for-Science-Education-A-Feasibility-2009.pdf)

 <p style="margin-left:10%; margin-right:10%;"> Refined  concept  map  (RCM)  is  comprised  of  node  names and a well-defined, invariant, minimal set of relation names.
 Using  RCM  as  a  methodology,  it  can  be  applied  to  study the changes in the knowledge structure, as a tool for analysis of forms of representations.
 In this paper, we discuss the study conducted to test the ease and feasibility of RCM by comparing it with other modes of representation.
 A homo-geneous sample of school students were assigned the same task from a specific domain.
 The analysis shows that it was easy and feasible to use RCM by the school students.
 The fixed set of relation names, does not affect the expression of  knowledge  and  at  the  same  time  helps  in  representing accurate knowledge.
 The constraints in the RCM served as an anchoring and a facilitator  for  representing  scientific knowledge.</p>

 ---

-### GNOWSYS-mode in Emacs
+### GNOWSYS-mode in Emacs for collaborative construction of knowledge networks in plain text

 Divya, Alpesh Gajbe,Rajiv Nair, Ganesh Gajre,Nagarjuna G., "GNOWSYS-mode in Emacs for collaborative construction of knowledge networks in plain text." *in 8th International Semantic Web Conference (ISWC2009)*, 2009 [Download PDF file](assets/14-paper191.pdf)